sourcegraph/about/handbook/engineering/security/index.md

 ## Philosophy

 At Sourcegraph we think that security is an enabler for the business.
-Sourcegraph is committed to proactive security, addressing vulnerabilities in a timely manner.
+Sourcegraph is committed to proactive security, and addressing vulnerabilities in a timely manner.
 We approach security with a can-do philosophy, and look to achieve product goals while maintaining a positive posture, and increasing our security stance over time.

 ## Responsibilities